 The Government has warned, however, that the above lists are being refined shortly, plus that other documents such as character references, wedding photographs, postcards or multimedia evidence will not be accepted as proof of UK residency.

-The deadline for applications under the EU Settlement Scheme is the end of June 2021, so EU nationals should have plenty of time to acquire the above documents if they don’t have them already in place.
+The deadline for applying will be 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.
+EU nationals should have plenty of time to acquire the above documents if they don’t have them already in place.

 The Government has also communicated that there will be support available for vulnerable people, those who don’t speak English, plus people who don’t have access to computers as the application scheme will be online.